 Pandemic Response Grants include three grant opportunities: Covid Emergency Response Grants, Non-profit Stabilization Grants and Technical Assistance Grants.
 Each grant is designed to support agencies in meeting the basic needs of vulnerable community members during the pandemic and beyond.
 These grants are open to nonprofit and governmental safety net agencies with missions that promote the social determinants of health.

-View our formal Request for Proposals to learn more about our grant opportunities and application deadlines.
+View the Pandemic Response Grants Request for Proposals to learn more about the grant opportunities and application deadlines.

 We are unable to fund:

 GWCHF makes an effort to minimize sponsorships so that it can use its resources to drive focused improvements in health.
 However, on a very limited basis, the Foundation will sponsor an educational event or conference if it: